canonical/maas-anvil/README.md

 When deploying MAAS in high availability, you may need to configure the maximum connection to the database, the virtual IP, TSL, the charms versions used or even the way a component is deployed.
 MAAS Anvil allows you to configure all of these things, and this section explains how to do it.

-If you want to know exactly what configuration options are available and what effects they have, please read the chapter References / Configuration options.
+If you want to know exactly what configuration options are available and what effects they have, please read the section on [Configuration options](#configuration-options).

 The configuration options of MAAS Anvil are generally divided into two categories: